-Our method of calculating marginal capacity costs has three important limitations.
+Our method of calculating marginal capacity costs has an important limitation and two important caveats.

 First, our method relies on heuristics.
 The use of a planning reserve margin, and the subsequent allocation of the annual capacity cost based on a net-load threshold, are heuristics.
 They are meant to approximately capture the costs induced by increased demand during high-net load hours, but they do not represent the most sophisticated techniques for resource adequacy assessment.